 In 2014, the pilot program was launched in 27 Boys & Girls Clubs across the nation.
 Since 2014, this partnership has grown exponentially.
 This year, Project Plié partner teachers held classes at 43 Boys & Girls Clubs and reached 991 students across the United States, 68 of which have been offered full-time training.

 A Time to Dance

 At Wildwood Ballet, we believe that everyone deserves a chance to dance!
 We also believe that the discipline of dance offers many benefits to a person's spiritual, emotional, and physical well being.
-Because of this, A Time to Dance was established as a community-outreach component where we offer dance scholarships to students involved in Project Plié with the Boys & Girls Clubs of America, creativity and movement classes to women in needy populations, dance concerts and dance nights to our senior community; as well as, dance scholarships to our Wildwood Ballet students who desire to pursue their study of dance.
+Because of this, A Time to Dance was established to provide scholarships for our Wildwood Ballet students and Project Plie students; as well as, funding for creativity/movement sessions to women in local needy communities and dance nights/concerts for our local senior community.